-PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by May 1, 2014.
+PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by May 1, 2016.
 Do not put off applying for a passport until you've been admitted to the program or because you think you have plenty of time to take care of this.
-It takes anywhere from four to six weeks to obtain a passport.
-If you do not have your passport by May 1 then you may hold up the visa process for the rest of the group.
+If you do not currently have a passport then you must request expedited service (for which there is an additional fee).
+A passport can be expedited in 1-5 days.
+The regular process takes anywhere from four to six weeks.
+If you do not have your passport by March 30 then risk not being issued a visa and holding up the visa process for the rest of the group.

 Important Note: For those who already have a passport, please note that in order to be eligible for a Russian visa, U.S. passports must have a validity of 11⁄2 years beyond the last day of the program.
-Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/passport/passport_1738.html.
+Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/content/passports/english.html.

-VISA: A valid passport is required by May 1, 2014 in order to obtain a visa to enter Russia.
+VISA: A valid passport is required by May 1, 2016 in order to obtain a visa to enter Russia.
 Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
 Applicants are required to submit FOUR passport size photos with their application.
 Students will be provided with visa application forms at a later date.
 The NIU Study Abroad Office will collect the visa applications and required documents and submit them to Washington, DC for processing.
 Foreign passport holders may need special visas for travel and are responsible for providing all required documents and paying additional costs beyond the visa costs covered in the NIU program cost.

 REQUIRED HIV TEST FOR RUSSIAN VISA: An HIV test result showing that you have tested negative is required.
-This test can be administered at the NIU Health Service and must be taken before June 5, 2014.
-June 5 is the last day of Health Service eligibility for students who are enrolled for the Spring 2014 semester and paid on-campus service fees.
+This test can be administered at the NIU Health Service and must be taken befor June 5, 2016.
+June 5 is the last day of Health Service eligibility for students who are enrolled for the Spring 2016 semester and paid on-campus service fees.
 After June 5 students will need to go to a health department or personal physician to have the HIV test administered.

-PASSPORT AND ISIC PHOTOS: You may have your passport and/or ISIC photo(s) taken in the NIU Study Abroad Office.
-Photos are \$3.00 for the first photo and \$2.00 for each photo after that.
-After the first two photos, photos must be purchased in multiples of two.
+PASSPORT, VISA AND ISIC PHOTOS: You may have your passport photo(s) taken in the NIU Study Abroad Office.
+Photos are \$5.00 for two photos.
+Photos must be purchased in multiples of two.
 Photos are usually developed while you wait.
-Study Abroad Office hours are 8:00 a.m. -12:00 p.m. (closed over the lunch hour) and 1:00 - 4:30 p.m.
+We accept exact cash, personal check or we can charge it to your bursar account.
+Study Abroad Office hours are 8:00 a.m. - 12:00 p.m. (closed over the lunch hour) and 1:00 - 4:30 p.m.
+It is strongly recommended that students get an extra pair of photos taken to keep on their person while in China in case of a missing or stolen passport.